rayNymous/Mapack/Readme.md

-**Mapack** is a .NET class library for basic linear algebra computations.
+Linear Algebra library for unity 3D .NET version 3.5 client profile.

+fork of **Mapack**

 It supports the following matrix operations and properties: